Big Wood River water or watershed scenery in Idaho

 Best flows

 Use the RiverReports Ketchum chart and USGS 13135500 together.
-Stable or slowly falling post-runoff flows create the easiest fly-fishing window; runoff, very low warm water, or lower-valley intermittent conditions should push you toward a different reach or another river.
+Stable or slowly falling post-runoff flows create the easiest fly-fishing window.
+Runoff, very low warm water, or lower-valley intermittent conditions should push you toward a different reach or another river.

-When to skip
+When to leave

 Skip the Big Wood when the reach is closed, when IDFG special-rule language does not match your plan, when runoff makes crossings unsafe, when low warm water stresses trout, or when the only visible access is private bank.